 The proposed headworks maintains the operation of the existing headworks with modifications to the splitter box and flume.
 The grinder and auger screen equipment will remain in place with minor alteration to direct the solid waste from the auger to the south side of the equipment.
 The existing flume and splitter box will be replaced.
 The existing flume will be cut out to form the beginning of an open channel to transfer influent to the new flume at a location approximately 16 feet to the west.
 The channel will have a grate over it and an approach driveway constructed on either side to allow vehicular traffic to access the existing equalization basin similar to present accessibility, see C6 in the 30% Drawings.
-On the west end of the channel a new flume will be installed, with a radar level sensor on the inlet, and discharge into the proposed splitter box.
+On the west end of the channel a new flume will be Check the installed, with a radar level sensor on the inlet, and discharge into the proposed splitter box.

-In addition to the flume the splitter box will have three other inlets to its upper level: the bypass discharge main will enter to the north of the flume, the lift station forcemain discharge will be through the west wall on the north side, and the sludge settling tank decant forcemain will enter through the west wall to the south.
+In addition to the flume the splitter box will have three other inlets to its upper level: the bypass discharge main will enter to the north of the flume, the lift station forcemain discharge will be through the west wall on the north side, and the sludge settling tank decant forcemain will enter splashing? through the west wall to the south.
 The splitter box will discharge via two V-notch weirs on the south side to the bioreactor influent mains and one rectangular notched weir to the equalization basins on the north side, see Sheet C7.
 The lower splitter box levels serve to allow for variable weir elevation settings and enough fall for proper weir operation to proportion flows to each system.
 The weirs are mounted on a lower set of curbs that will permit excess flows to over top them and flow to treatment without overtopping the outer high curb of the splitter box and causing a sanitary sewage spill.

 The existing automatic sampler and chemical feed pump will be reconfigured for the proposed headworks.
 The sampler will draw from the open channel just downstream from the auger screen.
 The chemical feed line will discharge into the outfall of the proposed flume to facilitate mixing in the turbulent water of the splitter box basin and weir outfalls.
+Check lay lengths needed for the flume.
+Wiers will need to adjust to split flow properly.
+Clogging will affect this too.